henninghall/react-native-date-picker/README.md

 | `cancelText`              | Modal only: Cancel button text.                                                                                                                                                                                                                                                                                       |
 | `theme`                   | Modal only, iOS 13+: The theme of the modal. `"light"`, `"dark"`, `"auto"`.
 Defaults to `"auto"`.                                                                                                                                                                                                                     |

-## Linking

-This package supports automatic linking.
-Usually, the only thing you need to do is to install the package, the cocoapods dependencies (as described above).
-Then rebuild the project by running `react-native run-ios`, `react-native run-android` or start the build from within Xcode/Android Studio.
-If you're running a React Native version below 0.60 or your setup is having issues with automatic linking, you can run `npx react-native link react-native-date-picker` and rebuild.
-In some occations you'll have to manually link the package.
-Instructions in <a href="https://github.com/henninghall/react-native-date-picker/issues/40">this issue</a>.

 ## Additional android styling

 There are som additional styling possibilities for the "androidNative" picker variant.